zibamira/microtubulestitching/README-technical.md

-Algorithm 1 'linear alignment from orientation' and Algorithm 2 'linear alignment from position and orientation' are implemented in `class CoherentPointDriftRigidFisherMises`.
-Algorithm 3 'elastic alignment' is implemented in `class CoherentPointDriftNLFisherMises`.
+Algorithm 1 'linear alignment from orientation' and Algorithm 2 'linear alignment from position and orientation' are implemented in `class CPDLinearAligner`.
+Algorithm 3 'elastic alignment' is implemented in `class CPDElasticAligner`.
 The algorithms are now available through `mtalign::cpd()`.

-Call path from the GUI to `CoherentPointDriftNLFisherMises` (Algorithm 3):
+Call path from the GUI to `CPDElasticAligner` (Algorithm 3):

  - Qt `ui.applyCPD SIGNAL(clicked())` is processed in
    `QxMicrotubuleAlignSpatialGraphTool::applyCPD()`, which calls